UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Kathy_Humphry.md

 technician.
 She goes into great detail in this interview about her job in telephone switching, working with computers, and her experience in the field as a woman.
-Humphry also talks about her job in message switching at Blue Cross/Blue Shield in the USA.
+Humphry also talks about her job in message switching at Blue CrossBlue Shield in the USA.
 She also talks about her time at Open University where she did front-end work onto the university’s mainstream computers, linking them up so that the computers that the students were using for their studies could in some